hyperledger/aries-rfcs/features/0734-push-notifications-fcm/README.md

 When an agent would like to receive push notifications at record event changes, e.g. incoming credential offer, incoming connection request, etc., the agent could initiate the protocol by sending a message to the other agent.

-This protocol only defines how an agent would get the token that is necessary for push notifications.
+This protocol only defines how an agent would get the token and platform that is necessary for push notifications.

 Each platform has its own protocol so that we can easily use [0031: Discover Features 1.0](https://github.com/hyperledger/aries-rfcs/blob/main/features/0031-discover-features/README.md) and [0557: Discover Features 2.X](https://github.com/hyperledger/aries-rfcs/blob/main/features/0557-discover-features-v2/README.md) to see which specific services are supported by the other agent.